 So, where does our content fit in with the necessary digital building blocks?

 “More and more, content will be where business is conducted, which is increasingly in lead applications” says Fred Saas, Senior Director of Product Marketing of ECM at OpenText.
 It is where users actually work that automation technologies can be applied to deliver new intelligence in how we conduct business.

-In our upcoming Summer 2018 issue, it seems fitting that we're featuring our annual list of HOT Companies in Customer Experience.
+In our Summer 2018 issue, it seems fitting that we're featuring our annual list of HOT Companies in Customer Experience.
 Many of these profiled companies will help to accelerate your digital transformation journeys.
 However, it’s important to visualize what you’re transforming into.
 If you’re not creating totally new ways of thinking, then we’re just slapping the term “transformation” on what we’ve always done—and what good is that?